During my first trip to Iceland, I realized that it truly is a land of ice and fire.

 On my only whole day in Iceland, I went on the Golden Circle Tour with Gateway to Iceland, which is a popular tour to do from Reykjavik.
 I found that the tour guide, Gauti, was upbeat and incredibly knowledgable.

-- Gullfoss waterfall – a site I found comparable to Niagara, but with views of mountains and glaciers in the far distance.
+- Gullfoss waterfall – a site I found comparable to Niagara falls, but with views of mountains and glaciers in the far distance.

 - Haukadalur geothermal area – this is an interesting stop with diverse geysers, but most notable are Strokkur and Geysir.